PredictiveMovement/digital-twin/README.md

 #### Visualisation

-For the map to work you will need an Access token from Mapbox, which is essentially free for personal use.
-Due to their licensing model we do not keep a shared token in this repository.
+There is a shared Mapbox Access token inside `packages/visualisation/.env`.
+If you want to use your own token you will need to generate a new one.

-1. Go to (https://www.mapbox.com)[https://www.mapbox.com] and login or create an account
+1. Go to (https://www.mapbox.com)[https://www.mapbox.com] and login or create an account.
-2. Go to (https://account.mapbox.com)[https://account.mapbox.com] and create an Access token
+2. Go to (https://account.mapbox.com)[https://account.mapbox.com] and create an Access token.
-3. Copy the generated token to your clipboard
+3. Copy the generated token to your clipboard.
-4. Create a `.env` file in the `packages/visualisation` directory
+4. Open the `packages/visualisation/.env` file.
-5. On the first line of the `.env` file, type `VITE_MAPBOX_ACCESS_TOKEN=` and paste your token after the `=`.
+5. Replace the token on the line starting with `VITE_MAPBOX_ACCESS_TOKEN=`.

 > NOTE: if you lack a Mapbox Access token or if there is something wrong with it, you can still access the visualisation in a browser but the background will be a solid gray instead of a map.